robertocolabene/BBModules/README.md

 - <b>likely on long distance</b>: the journey will be sure and accurate near 1 parsec.<br>
 - <b>likely on short distance</b>: the journey will be sure and accurate near 0 parsec.<br>
 - <b>not affected by probability</b>: the journey won't be affeceted by probability.<br>

+<b>The limits of this function.</b><br>
+- This function can work only in not continuum mode.
+- If you're working with a signal you have to be sure that returns to 0 to recompute probability for the next one.
+- Working not in continuum mode  may cause attached notes, read under.

 ### The Continuum
 There are two modes of working.<br>